Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

+\begin{proof}[Proof of Theorem \ref{Khovanov}] By \cite[Th.
+1]{BarN05}, for a link $\mathcal{L}$, we have that $[\mathcal{L}]$ is just the Khovanov homology $\operatorname{Kh}(\mathcal L)$ of this link, tensored with the empty diagram (the derivation of this result using delooping is actually explained more clearly in \cite{BNfast}).
+Thus $\gamma( [\mathcal{L}])$ is an endofunctor of $D^b(T^0\gmod)\cong D^b(\K\gmod)$ given by tensor product with $\operatorname{Kh}(\mathcal L)$, thought of as a complex of graded vector spaces, though with slightly different grading, since the internal grading in Bar-Natan's picture is sent to the Tate twist in our grading.
+Thus, the same is true for $\mathscr{K}(\mathcal L)$ by Theorem \ref{comparison}. \end{proof}

-The readers familiar with the literature on Khovanov homology might get a bit nervous around this point, since Bar-Natan's construction while beautiful, was a well-known flaw: it only allows one to define functoriality maps on Khovanov homology up to sign.
-However, a fix for this issue was found by Clark, Morrison and Walker \cite{CMW} and is very easily transported into our picture.
+The readers familiar with the literature on Khovanov homology might get a bit nervous around this point: though Bar-Natan's construction is beautiful, it has a well-known flaw: it only allows one to define functoriality maps on Khovanov homology up to sign.
+However, a fix for this issue was found by Clark, Morrison and Walker \cite{CMW} and can be transported into our picture in a straightforward way.
 Recall that our identification with Khovanov homology involved considering a map $\bra_i\to T^\ell$ and identifying its cokernel with $\mathfrak{K}_i\otimes_{T^{\ell}} \dot {\mathfrak{K}}_i$.
-While these modules are isomorphic, they are not {\bf canonically} isomorphic.
+While these modules are isomorphic, they are not {\it canonically} isomorphic.
 Rather than taking the obvious identification, one should insert factors of $i$ or $-i$ to account for orientations.
-We leave to the reader the details of transporting the disoriented Bar-Natan category into this picture.
+We leave to the reader the details of transporting the disoriented Bar-Natan category using this approach.